 - Sedentary: 0.8g of protein per pound of lean body mass.

 - Lightly Active: 0.8 – 1.0g of protein per pound of lean body mass.

 - Highly Active: 1.0 – 1.2g of protein per pound of lean body mass.

 Even though the ketogenic diet is known for the high amounts of fat eaten, dietary fats have a pretty minimal effect on ketosis.
 In the end, fat intake will determine how much body fat is being used for fuel.

-Since fats are 90% ketogenic and only 10% anti-ketogenic, we can get away with big amounts of fat intake.
-Yes, the glycerol from triglycerides produce glucose, but think of it in terms of the amount of grams you eat.
+Since fats are 90% ketogenic and only 10% anti-ketogenic, we can get away with significant amounts of fat intake.
+Yes, the glycerol from triglycerides produce glucose but think of it regarding the number of grams you eat.
 If you eat, say, 160g of fats in 1 day – that is only 16g of glucose.

 As one of the most restricted nutrients on a ketogenic diet, the carbohydrate has the biggest effect on ketosis.
 The general rule is to consume no more than 30g of carbs a day if on an SKD.

 As carbohydrates are processed, they are converted almost gram to gram into glucose when entering the bloodstream.
-Here, the glucose really has a number of different things that it can do.
-It will either be burned up immediately for fuel, stored as glycogen in the muscles or liver, or if excess carbohydrates are consumed, it will be stored into fat cells.
+Here, the glucose has a number of different things that it can do.
+It will either be burned up immediately for fuel, stored as glycogen in the muscles or liver or if excess carbohydrates are consumed, it will be stored in fat cells.